GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Analysis of GPU Measurement Data

 where $P_{\max}$, $L_{\max}$, and $R_{\max}$ denote the saturation magnitudes of power consumption, latency, and throughput, respectively; $k_p$, $k_l$, and $k_r$ control the sharpness of the transitions; $x_{0,p}$, $x_{0,l}$, and $x_{0,r}$ represent the characteristic batch size thresholds at which these transitions occur; and $p_0$, $l_0$, and $r_0$ are offset terms.

 The fitted relationships for the three Llama models are shown in Fig.~\ref{fig:llama_batch_fits}, while the fitting results for the two Qwen models, which exhibit similar trends, are provided in Fig.~\ref{fig:qwen_batch_fits} in Appendix~\ref{sec:appendix_A}.
-The measurement data (shown as solid dots) are obtained by averaging the raw GPU measurements over the entire observation horizon of each experiment in the ML.ENERGY benchmark dataset.
+The models are fitted for the average GPU measurements over the entire observation horizon of each experiment in the ML.ENERGY benchmark dataset.

 As batch size increases, GPU power consumption rises monotonically and eventually saturates.
 Inter-token latency also increases with batch size, with a nonlinear growth as the system approaches saturation.
 In contrast, token throughput initially increases rapidly with batch size, but exhibits diminishing marginal gains at larger batch sizes.
 These trends are consistent across model scales, although larger models operate at higher power and latency levels and reach saturation at smaller batch sizes.
 Overall, Fig.~\ref{fig:llama_batch_fits} demonstrates batch size is an effective control knob that induces predictable trade-offs among power, latency, and throughput with nonlinear impact.